MarijaStojchevska/Naive-Bayes-Classifier/README.md

 # Naive Bayes Classifier

-Implementation of a Naive Bayes classifier in Java which acts as a SPAM / HAM filter.
+Using HashMap structures in Java to implement a Naive Bayes Classifier that acts as a SPAM / HAM filter.